 Having longer, healthier fingernails can improve the appearance of the hands.
 However, they do not only provide cosmetic benefits, but they can also make it easier to perform a variety of daily tasks.
 In addition, they protect the fingers, add grip when holding objects, and are a convenient way to scratch an itch.

-Fingernails grow an average of around 3.47 millimeters (mm) per month, according to a 2010 study.
+Fingernails grow an average of around 3.47 millimeters (mm) per month, according to

 In this article, we explain some home remedies and diet tips for improving nail strength, as well as debunking myths about nail growth.